KristinaUlicna/KristinaUlicna/README.md

 5. 🔴🟥🔴 I describe the scientific details of *my PhD thesis research project* in my [CellComp repository](https://github.com/KristinaUlicna/CellComp "CellComp repository") where I explain the background, objectives, methodology & key results of my doctoral thesis project... 👩‍🔬

-6. 🔴🟥🔴 And last but not least, our [bioRxiv preprint](https://www.biorxiv.org/content/10.1101/2020.09.10.276980v1.full "Automated deep lineage tree analysis using a Bayesian single cell tracking approach") should give you all the details you need to know about what we've done in the lab & beyond ➡️ we encourage you to jump to my [DeepTree repository](https://github.com/KristinaUlicna/DeepTree "DeepTree repository") if you'd like to learn even more... 🌳
+6. 🔴🟥🔴 And last but not least, our recent publications to be found at [Frontiers](https://www.frontiersin.org/articles/10.3389/fcomp.2021.734559/full "Frontiers publication") journal website or at the [bioRxiv](https://www.biorxiv.org/content/10.1101/2020.09.10.276980v1.full "bioRxiv preprint") preprint repository should give you all the details you need to know about what we've done in the lab & beyond. ➡️ We also encourage you to jump to my [DeepTree repository](https://github.com/KristinaUlicna/DeepTree "DeepTree repository") if you'd like to learn even more... 🌳
 ---

 ### What keeps me busy? 👩‍💻 Live projects 🚧

-- 📄 I’m currently advertising my recently published [bioRxiv pre-print](https://www.biorxiv.org/content/10.1101/2020.09.10.276980v1.full "Link to bioRxiv preprint");
-- 👨🏽‍💻 I’m working towards my [PhD thesis research project](https://github.com/KristinaUlicna/DeepTree "DeepTree Project Repository");
+- 👨🏽‍💻 I’m working towards my [PhD thesis research project](https://github.com/KristinaUlicna/DeepTree "DeepTree Project Repository") for cell trajectory clustering;
-- 🌱 I’m learning about [Variational AutoEncoders (VAEs)](https://arxiv.org/pdf/1312.6114.pdf "Variational AutoEncoders") & [Attention models](https://arxiv.org/pdf/1803.07179.pdf "Attention-based Temporal Weighted
+- 🌱 I’m training some [Variational AutoEncoders (VAEs)](https://arxiv.org/pdf/1312.6114.pdf "Variational AutoEncoders") for single-cell image encoding;
-Convolutional Neural Network");
+- ⛓️ I'm analysing time-sequence data to find (dis-)similarities across cell cycle lives;
-- 👯 I’m looking to collaborate on bioscience research ideas 🤝
+- 👯 I’m looking to collaborate on bioscience research ideas & projects involving AI;
-- 💼 I'm always looking for interesting technical roles & internships;
+- 💼 I'm in search of interesting technical roles & job openings to enhance my skills;
-- 🤔 I’m thinking about cells & their heritable patterns across generations;
+- 🤔 I’m thinking about single cells & their heritable patterns across generations;
-- 💬 Ask me about anything -> I am happy to help;
+- 💬 Ask me about anything -> [I am happy to answer your questions](mailto:kristina.smith.ulicna@gmail.com) & help you out;
 - 📫 How to reach me: check the banners on top / bottom of this page!